Developing novel serotonergic therapeutics

 • Peripherally restricted pharmacokinetic profiles

-Recent studies have shown that serotonin (5-HT) is a contributing factor to the severity of pruritus, and elevated levels of 5-HT have been reported in patients with AD and chronic eczema.
+Serotonin (5-HT) plays a central role in driving chronic itch, promoting barrier dysfunction and heightened inflammation.
+Studies have shown that 5-HT is a contributing factor to the severity of chronic pruritus, and elevated levels of 5-HT have been reported in patients with AD and chronic eczema.

-Our approach to blocking 5-HT7 activation with a selective 5-HT7 antagonist has the potential to offer a first-in-class treatment for the management of pruritus in AD patients.
+Current AD treatments largely inhibit inflammatory pathways, leaving itch unresolved.
+PRA-523 acts directly on serotonergic afferent nerves in the skin, targeting the itch pathways and making it ideal for topical administration.
+Our approach to blocking 5-HT7 activation with a selective 5-HT7 antagonist has the potential to offer a first-in-class treatment for the management of chronic pruritus in AD and other serotonergic-driven disorders.

 Our Pipeline